 - Episodes:12

-Brave 10 is an anime that portrays the warriors who served under the command of Sanada Yukimura during the Sengoku period.
-The series is praised for its dynamic representation of the historical characters, mixing real facts with fiction elements.
-Each group member has unique skills, providing a variety of combat styles and different personalities.
+Brave 10 is an anime that portrays the warriors who served under Sanada Yukimura during the Sengoku period.
+The series is praised for its dynamic portrayal of historical figures, blending real-life events with fictional elements.
+Each member of the group possesses unique abilities, providing a variety of combat styles and distinct personalities.

-The animation is fluid, with well -performed action scenes and stylized characters design.
-The plot, although based on historical events, adds touches of drama and emotion, making it accessible to a wider audience.
+The animation is fluid, with well-executed action scenes and stylized character designs.
+The plot, while based on historical events, adds touches of drama and emotion, making it accessible to a wider audience.
 Brave 10 is an interesting option for those who want to explore the history of feudal Japan through a more modern and dynamic lens.

 08. House of Five Leaves